How To Wash Hair Extensions

 Step 3: Shampoo The Wefts

-Wash the hair extensions one weft at a time to ensure that each weft gets washed thoroughly without the set tangling.
+Wash the extensions one weft at a time to ensure that each weft gets washed thoroughly without the set tangling.
 If you’re pressed for time you can always bundle the extensions together with an elastic and wash them together like that.
 Hold the weft with one hand and submerge it into the water and very gently wash the hair, being sure to shampoo it in with light strokes and avoid tangling the hair.
 When you’re done, take it out and set it aside neatly on a towel and repeat the same steps for the rest of the wefts.

 Step 4: Condition Each Weft